Review of the Amex EveryDay and Amex EveryDay Preferred Credit Cards

 - Baggage Insurance Plan (EveryDay Preferred Only): When traveling by Common Carrier, this benefit provides coverage if your checked or carry-on bags are lost or damaged (at an annual fee of $95).

 As you can see, both of these cards provide some nice benefits to help you out when shopping and traveling.
 But benefits like these are pretty standard on most major rewards cards, so nothing really stands out.
 The Amex Offers is a very good shopping portal to find discounts, though some other credit card issuers offer similar services.

 The EveryDay Preferred card only has the one baggage insurance benefit that the regular EveryDay card doesn’t offer.
 So there isn’t a lot to consider when comparing the benefits these two cards offer.

 The Costs & Fees

 |Amex EveryDay Preferred||0% for 12 months||13.99%–23.99% Variable||26.24% Variable|

 |Amex EveryDay||2.7%||5%, $10 minimum|

 |Card||Penalty APR||Late Fee||Returned Payment Fee|

-When it comes to the costs and fees, there are a few key differences between these cards:
+When it comes to the costs and fees, there’s one real difference between these cards:

-- The Preferred version has an annual fee, while the basic version does not.
+- The Preferred version has a $95 annual fee, while the basic version does not.